curl/everything-curl/http/http3.md

 This feature is marked **experimental** as of this time and needs to be explicitly enabled in the build to function.

-## Drafts, not standard

-As of January 2022, **the HTTP/3 protocol has not yet been finalized**.
-Everything and everyone that speaks HTTP/3 at this point does it with the knowledge and awareness that it might change going forward.

 ## QUIC

 HTTP/3 is the HTTP version that is designed to communicate over QUIC.
-QUIC can for all particular purposes to be considered as a TCP+TLS replacement.
+QUIC can for most particular purposes be considered a TCP+TLS replacement.

-All requests that do HTTP/3 will therefore not use TCP.
+All transfers that use HTTP/3 will therefore not use TCP.
 They will use QUIC.
 QUIC is a reliable transport protocol built over UDP.
 HTTP/3 implies use of QUIC.